xmos/lib_xua/doc/rst/sw_mixer.rst

 .. note::

-    The flexibility within this configuration space us such that there is often multiple ways of producing the desired result.
+    The flexibility within this configuration space is such that there are often multiple ways of producing the desired result.
 Product developers may only want to expose a subset of this functionality to their end users.